Fighting Fentanyl in Placer County

 From participating in the “1 pill can kill Placer” campaign, to pushing public service announcements, to aggressive prosecution, to working on statewide legislation, Placer County District Attorney’s Office remains committed to fighting the fentanyl issue in the county.

 “Placer County has been tragically affected by the national fentanyl epidemic.
-We are committed to combatting this crisis with continued education and awareness efforts, extensive prevention campaigns, and aggressive prosecution of those who seek to peddle this deadly drug in our community.” -- Placer County District Attorney Morgan Gire
+We are committed to combating this crisis with continued education and awareness efforts, extensive prevention campaigns, and aggressive prosecution of those who seek to peddle this deadly drug in our community.” -- Placer County District Attorney Morgan Gire

 Filing murder complaints against alleged fentanyl dealers